skylight-hq/skylight.digital/_projects/hhs_telehealth_website.md

   </ul>

   <p>
-    Following the initial launch, we've since revised and released new content, such as:
+    Following the initial launch, we revised and released new content, such as:
   </p>

   <ul>